spack/spack/lib/spack/docs/environments.rst

 .. note::

-   All named environments by default are stored in the ``var/spack/environments`` folder.
+   All managed environments by default are stored in the ``var/spack/environments`` folder.
    This location can be changed by setting the ``environments_root`` variable in ``config.yaml``.

 In the ``var/spack/environments/myenv`` directory, Spack creates the